 FIRST uses Pretty Good Privacy (PGP) encryption for cryptographic privacy in communications with members.
-And in order to provide open channels in which the members can also encrypt messages to FIRST Secretariat, Board Members and other Teams, FIRST makes available the public keys in the public and members' only websites:
+In order to provide open channels in which the members can also encrypt messages to the FIRST Secretariat, board members and other teams, FIRST publishes public keys on the public and members' only websites:

-Private messages can be sent to the FIRST Secretariat using it's public PGP key:
+Private messages can be sent to the FIRST Infrastructure using it's public PGP key:

-These keys are available for FIRST Members only.
-FIRST Members have access to other Members' and Teams' public PGP key.
-FIRST Members will require their X.509 Certificate to access these keys, available individually or in a complete PGP block.
+These keys are available for FIRST members only.
+FIRST members have access to other members' and teams' public PGP key.